YetiOsa/Yetunde-Osanyin/README.md

 ---
 ### :woman_technologist: About Me :

-- I am a Financial + Data Analyst
+- I am a Financial Analyst + Data Analyst :computer:

-- I am currently working as a Fund Manager
+- I am currently working as a Fund Manager :briefcase:

-- When I am not working as a financial analyst, I am busy working on my data science projects
+- When I am not working as a financial analyst, I am busy working on my data science projects :open_file_folder:

+- I use Power BI and Tableau for my visualization :toolbox:

 ---